 29. This case may have been best suited as a Chapter 11.
 This was pointed out at the confirmation hearing (July 7, 2016) where Attorney (Valdejulli) stated that in the event this court did not wish him to continue with this case, he had a possible Chapter 11 plan to be conducted by a separate attorney.
-Nonetheless the court agrees that the same can be done with a Chapter 13 as long as there is transparency and proper documentation is filed with the Court.
+Nonetheless the court agrees that a good outcome can come through a Chapter 13 as long as there is transparency, and proper documentation is filed with the Court.

-Transcript July 7, 2016 Doc 101 pages

-145-Court- give the debtor a chance debtor can get this done faster than the trustee 149-Court I don't agree that you can't use Chapter 13 for liquidation
+Transcript July 7, 2016 Doc 101 pages 145-Court- give the debtor a chance debtor can get this done faster than the Trustee